ykbt-mp4/catorini-game/README.md

 # FIT3077 Santorini Game Repository

-This repository contains the source code and documentation for the Santorini-inspired game developed for FIT3077 Sprints 1 and 2.
+This repository contains the source code and documentation for the Santorini-inspired game developed for FIT3077 Sprints 1, Sprint 2 and Sprint 3.

 ---